 Dear Families, Friends and Supporters:

-What really distinguishes this group is that they all love to sail and their enthusiasm will be infectious.
-You can read more about our staff of 2009 on SLSC.ca and we could not be more pleased to have them all on board.
+You can read more about our staff of 2010 on SLSC.ca and we could not be more pleased to have them all on board.

 Morning Program Highlights

-· Wednesday Night Races will be returning after a number of years’ absence.
-Prompted by the Commodore’s childhood memories of races on moonlit evenings, we have decided to return to the old format.
-Early dinner at home, down to the club to get boats ready at 6pm, races held off the public dock and a gentle sail back to the Club as the sun is setting (with the mandatory singing of “Shine on, shine on harvest moon …”) for hot chocolate or cold chocolate served at the Club.
+· Wednesday Night Races will be returning this summer…early dinner at home, down to the club to get boats ready at 6pm, races held off the public dock and a gentle sail back to the Club as the sun is setting.
 The races will be in 420s and will take place over seven Wednesday evenings from weeks one through seven of the program.
 Silver sailors will be encouraged to sail with others.
-Further details to be posted.
+Further details will be set out in the weekly instructor newsletters.

 · Silver Sail and Bronze Sail Racing: We have a number of regattas and other events in which our racers will have an opportunity to participate.
-These include regattas in Parry Sound, Port Credit, Ottawa and Kingston, as well as our own Mid-Ontario and Civic Holiday Regattas.
+These include regattas in Parry Sound, Port Credit, Ottawa and Kingston, as well as our own Civic Holiday Regatta.
 (More about these later).

 · Registration: Enclosed you will find a registration package for the coming summer.
 As in past years, we strongly recommend pre-registration, as it makes our planning process easier.